liuzhousi/FPGC4/README.md

 ###### SPI (CH376)
 The SPI module is specifically made for hardware SPI mode.
 The chip select pin is currently unattached and should be used using GPIO pins so transferring multiple bytes per SPI transfer is possible.
 This module is currently attached to the CH376 USB chip for mass storage.

+Using the CH376T USB controller chip over SPI, it is relatively simple to read and write files to an USB stick with a FAT partition table.
+It is also possible to do other things, like reading USB MIDI keyboards and HID devices.

 ###### GPIO
 This one address on the memory map is mapped to GPIO pins on the FPGA.
 Only the right 16 bits are used.
 The left 8 of these 16 bits are read only and are the state of the 8 input ports.
 The right 8 of these 16 bits are the state of the 8 output ports.
 The output ports can also be read.
 ```
 TODO: Make a list pins with bit value and in/out
 ```
 #### GPU (FSX2) <a name="gpu"></a>
 The GPU generates a progressive 320x240@60hz RGBs signal using a pixel clock of 6.6MHz.
 The timing of the video signal is as follows:
 ```